aulukelvin/CarND-Traffic-Sign-Recognition/README.md

 cross_entropy = tf.nn.softmax_cross_entropy_with_logits(logits, one_hot_y) + lossL2
 ```

+I also added early stopping into the code so that only the best model will be kept.
+I set the early stopping tolerence rate to 3 so if the model doesn't improve in three epochs it will stop.

 #### 3. Final model

-The code for my final model is located in the tenth cell of the ipython notebook.
+The code for my final model is located in the sixteenth cell of the ipython notebook.

 My final model consisted of the following layers: